sourcegraph/handbook/content/company-info-and-process/values/index.md

 - start a proposal, instead of waiting to organize a meeting to collect input
 - try to make reversible decisions, that allow us to change our mind if we need to

+Being iterative helps us have high agency, because small steps are easier to take and don't require approval.
+It also allows us to be more open and transparent, because we can learn in public by consyantly shipping small improvements.

 Being iterative allows us to work efficiently in an async-first setting.
 As long as we are aligned on our vision and strategy, being iterative reduces the need for heavy coordination, because we are mostly taking small reversible steps.
 It reduces communication bandwidth, because in many case we can share concrete artifacts (a PR, customer feedback on an iteration, a proposal) instead of sharing larger plans.

-Being iterative also helps us have high agency, because small steps are easier to take and don't require approval.
-It also allows us to be more open and transparent, because we can learn in public by consyantly shipping small improvements.
+### High quality

+You are responsible for finding out what high-quality work looks like and delivering that high-quality work iteratively.

+- If you don’t know what high quality looks like, it's your responsibility to find out (for example, by asking teammates and stakeholders).
+- If you don’t have the time to produce high-quality work, then it's your responsibility to take more time or cut scope (and communicate this), so that you can produce high-quality work.
+- If you don’t have the skills to produce high-quality work, then it's your responsibility to acquire those skills (for example: learn them yourself, make use of [Sourcegraph's education budget](../../benefits-pay-perks/benefits-perks/travel/index.md#5-professional-development-stipend-and-educational-travel), delegate to an existing teammate with the necessary skills, or hire a new teammate with those skills).
+- If you need help producing high-quality work, it is your responsibility to get that help.

+If we discover that we've produced something that does not meet our quality bar, we'll roll it back (for example, revert a commit, roll back a deployment, or unpublish content) until we can make it high quality.
+If that's not possible, we'll prioritize improving it.

+High-quality isn't the opposite of iterative.
+You can keep quality high while still being iterative by narrowing the scope (for example, by solving a smaller problem at first, or by solving it only for certain customers initially).

 ### Be welcoming and inclusive